Meet the Artists of Art Zug 25

 Romaine Kuonen and

-Hadi Mohammadkhani
+Hadi MohammadKhani

 Romaine Kuonen is an artist from Switzerland with family roots in southern Italy.
 Influenced by her artistically active father, she learned the craft of figurative painting from childhood.
 Central themes of her current artistic work are changes of perspective.
 Different perceptions of hidden things in nature and in different habitats are processed in several working steps and new compositions with acrylic, watercolor, oil, photography and digital experiments on canvas and paper.
 Influences from her own life story, emotions and experiences are sources of inspiration for her meaningful paintings, as well as the symbolism of legends and mythologies.
 She pursues continuous development of her artistic skills with various artists in abstract painting and watercolor painting.